Skip to Main Content

 Merrick Bank Secured Credit Card overview

-Since it’s a secured credit card, you’ll need to put down a security deposit, which will be your credit limit and act as collateral in case you’re unable to pay off your balance.
-This isn’t the best fit if you can’t afford to tie up anywhere from $200 to $3,000 in funds, but with responsible use, the Merrick Bank Secured card can help you raise your credit score and open the door to more credit cards, including unsecured credit cards that can do more for you beyond helping grow your build credit.
+Since it’s a secured credit card, you’ll need to put down a security deposit between $200 and $3,000, which serves as your credit limit and is collateral in case you can’t pay off your balance.
+But with responsible use and on-time payments, the Merrick Bank Secured card can help you increase your credit score and open the door to unsecured credit cards that can offer you much more than helping build credit.

 Rewards